Alexander Nimmo

-Alexander Nimmo FRSE MRIA MICE HFGS (1783 – January 20, 1832) was a Scottish civil engineer and geologist active in early 19th-century Ireland.
+Alexander Nimmo FRSE MRIA MICE HFGS (1783 – 20 January 1832) was a Scottish civil engineer and geologist active in early 19th-century Ireland.

-Life and career
+Early life

 Nimmo was born in Cupar, Fife in 1783, the son of a watchmaker, and grew up in Kirkcaldy.
 He may have been educated at Kirkcaldy Burgh School, then studied at the University of St Andrews and University of Edinburgh.
 His first role was as Rector of Inverness Royal Academy in 1802, aged only 19.
 Around 1805, he became a Commissioner for the Scottish Boundaries Commission.
 In 1811 he was elected a Fellow of the Royal Society of Edinburgh for his contributions to marine geology.
 His proposers were George Steuart Mackenzie, Alexander Christison, and Thomas Allan.

+Move to Ireland

 From 1811, he worked in Ireland as an engineer, with his first major task being for the Commission for the Reclamation of Irish Bogs.
 This was apparently on the recommendation of Thomas Telford.

-In 1814, he designed a new harbour at Dunmore in Waterford.
+In 1814, when Dunmore East was still a small County Waterford fishing hamlet, it was chosen by the British Post Office to be the Irish terminal for a new Mail Packet route from Milford Haven in Wales.
+The Post Office procured Nimmo's services to design and build a harbour and lighthouse to accommodate the new Mail Packet Service.
+In building the harbour, Nimmo made use of local red sandstone, and his lighthouse took the form of a "fluted Doric column, with the lantern on top of the capital".
+The passenger and mail service operated between Milford and Dunmore for only ten years, before Waterford Port became the Irish terminal; obviating the 10-mile road journey from Dunmore East.

 In 1815, he improved the navigation on the river at Cork and improved the adjacent harbour at Cobh.
 Beginning in 1820, he was employed by the Irish Fisheries Board to make extensive surveys and recommendations for Irelands fishing harbours.